qiskit-advocate/qamp-general/README.md

 ## Frequently Asked Questions

 ### Q: Who is eligible to apply?
-A: QAMP is an exclusive offering for Qiskit advocates.
-You need to become a Qiskit advocates to apply for the program.
+A: QAMP is an exclusive offering for Qiskit Advocates.
+You need to become a Qiskit Advocates to apply for the program.
 Read [here](https://github.com/qiskit-advocate/application-guide) for more information about how to become a Qiskit advocate.

 ### Q: Can mentees propose projects?
 A: Yes!
 Mentees can propose project ideas by submitting them as a github issue [here](https://github.com/qiskit-advocate/qamp-fall-22/issues) during the application period.
 If a mentor is interested in your project, you will be matched to work on the project.